netrome/openai-macro/README.md

-# OpenAI Macro - addressing the problem of long compilation times in Rust
+# OpenAI Impl - a macro addressing the problem of long compilation times in Rust
 ...by making them LONGER!

 A Rust procedural macro that generates method implementations using OpenAI's API.